 I also like the new version of the theme tune by Segun Akinola.
 That said, it doesn’t beat the Murray Gold versions from previous years in my opinion – my favourites are still the theme from David Tennant’s reign, because it has great drive and power behind it, and the rock version used in only one Peter Capaldi episode for the same reason.
 But this new take on it is fresh and different, marking the new era of the show very effectively, and does sound quite cool, with nice graphics to match.
 The opening bassline with that drop before the main melody is a nice touch, while the melody itself harks back to the classic era of the show.
 So while it’s not my favourite version, I still do like it.
 All in all, therefore, I’m looking forward to watching the rest of the series, I think they’ve done very well so far.

-I’m enjoying various other things on TV at the moment too, as tends to be the case for this time of year.
 I got season 11 of The Big Bang Theory on Blu-ray in October, which has a few extras including a Comic-Con panel, a gag reel and some other featurettes.

 And now they’ve started their 12th and final season on the TV.
 It’s a shame that it has to end, but I’d rather they go out on a high.
 And it is the longest running multi-camera comedy series in history, which is an incredible achievement.
 I’ve been enjoying this final series so far anyway, so it still appears to be on good form, and it’ll be interesting to see how they wrap it up at the end.
 But thankfully there are still quite a few episodes before we get to that point.